 Libor Pešek Biography (Wikipedia)

 Pešek was born in Prague and studied conducting, piano, cello and trombone at the Academy of Musical Arts there, with Václav Smetáček and Karel Ančerl among his teachers.
 He worked at the Pilsen and Prague Operas, and from 1958 to 1964 was the founder and director of Prague Chamber Harmony.
-He was chief conductor of the Slovak Philharmonic in 1981–82, and from 1982 to 1990 was conductor-in-residence of the Czech Philharmonic.
-He is the current chief conductor of the Czech National Symphony Orchestra.
+He was chief conductor of the Slovak Philharmonic from 1981 to 1982, and from 1982 to 1990 was conductor-in-residence of the Czech Philharmonic.
+Since 2007, Pešek has been chief conductor of the Czech National Symphony Orchestra.
+He is scheduled to stand down as its chief conductor at the close of the 2018-2019 season.

 Pešek is best known for his interpretations of Czech music.
 He has been a champion of lesser known Czech composers, particularly Josef Suk and Vítězslav Novák.
 His recordings include music of Pavel Josef Vejvanovský.